Preconception Health Toolkit

 Patient Experience Improvement Toolkit

 Although improving the quality of preconception and interception health services in the clinical setting is important, it is insufficient for reducing maternal morbidity and mortality at scale.
-Local and national agencies must work together to address social determinants of health, which drive health inequities within communities of color and increase their burden of poor health outcomes.3,4 Engaging in diverse collaborative community partnerships can help family planning agencies identify additional opportunities for improving maternal health outcomes.
+Local and national agencies must work together to address social determinants of health, which drive health inequities within communities of color and increase their burden of poor health outcomes.3,4 Engaging in diverse collaborative community partnerships can help SRH agencies identify additional opportunities for improving maternal health outcomes.

 Action Steps Supportive Resources